-The C-SPY MSP-FET driver and a TI MSP-FET debug probe with EnergyTrace+TM Technology provided by Texas Instruments.
+- The C-SPY MSP-FET driver and a TI MSP-FET debug probe with EnergyTrace+TM Technology provided by Texas Instruments. - The C-SPY TI XDS driver and a TI XDS110 debug probe with EnergyTrace+TM Technology provided by Texas Instruments, and one of the MSP432, CC13xx, or CC26xx devices.

 - The label area at the left end of the graph displays the name of the sources of the status information. - The graph itself shows the state of the peripheral units, clocks, and CPU modes generated by the debug probe or associated hardware.
 The white figure indicates the time spent in the state.
-This graph is a graphical representation of the information in the State Log window, see State Log window, page 326.
+This graph is a graphical representation of the information in the State Log window, see State Log window, page 328.